 Each creative volunteer works one-on-one with their child, which is so important — and so rare — for disadvantaged kids.
 The children are amazed that they each get their own adult, and thrive on the undivided attention.
 Behavior improves, and friendships form.

 Our weekly after-school programs last approximately 7 to 10 weeks every fall and spring.
 At each school, we match up to 40 creative volunteers — one-on-one — with up to 40 students.

-We partner with various schools in the Twin Cities, including Whittier International Elementary and Bancroft Elementary in Minneapolis, and Riverview West Side School of Excellence in St. Paul.
+We partner with various schools in the Twin Cities, including Whittier International Elementary, Loring Elementary and Bancroft Elementary in Minneapolis, and Barack & Michelle Obama Elementary in St. Paul.